crossprogramming/crossprogramming.github.io/_posts/2018-12-20-logging-http-context-in-asp-net-core.md

 ```

 <h2 id="logging-the-current-http-context">Logging the current HTTP context</h2>
-One of the best ways offered by ASP.NET Core to handle the current HTTP context and manipulate it is via [middlewares](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-2.2).
+One of the best ways offered by ASP.NET Core to handle the current HTTP context and manipulate it it's via a [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-2.2).
 The [middleware](https://github.com/satrapu/aspnet-core-logging/blob/master/Sources/TodoWebApp/Logging/LoggingMiddleware.cs) found inside this particular web application will check whether a particular HTTP context must be logged and exactly what to log via several of its dependencies - to be more exact 2 interfaces - since deciding [when to log](https://github.com/satrapu/aspnet-core-logging/blob/master/Sources/TodoWebApp/Logging/IHttpContextLoggingHandler.cs) should not depend on [what and how to log](https://github.com/satrapu/aspnet-core-logging/blob/master/Sources/TodoWebApp/Logging/IHttpObjectConverter.cs).
 The middleware constructor looks like this:
 ```cs